|

 after generation saying, "we don't know."
 Sometimes our explanations turn

 then we learned not to just make things up - or did we?
-Twenty years ago we
+Sixty years ago we

 all believed that dinosaurs became extinct because they had small brains